kjs222/police_data/README.md

 [PG database dump]()  - TBP can import into a postgres DB

 ### Notes/Next Steps:
 The CSV data is updated weekly from the City of San Diego.
 The data required extensive cleaning and normalizing for the purposes of this project.
 I have notes on the cleaning and normalizing process that I followed, which I would like to include on the project site.
-I would also like to identify a process for routine updates to the database based on udpated CSV data from the City.
+I would also like to identify a process for routine updates to the database based on updated CSV data from the City.